matey-jack/dotfiles/README.md

 .bashrc things
 ==============

-colored prompt with color for the command you type (really useful for reading your console!)
+### Colored prompt with color for the command you type (really useful for reading your console!)

 ```bash
     PS1='\n\[\e[01;34m\]\w\[\e[00m\] \$ \[\e[1;35m\]'